Kyo04200201/Kyo04200201/README.md

-Hello World /n
+Hello World!
 	This is Kyo04200201, a UG student in HKUST

 <!---
 Kyo04200201/Kyo04200201 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.